sveetch/Optimus/docs/basics.rst

 Below is a list of all available settings, but not all are created in the settings file when you create a new project with Optimus, only the useful ones.
 Optionnal settings that are undefined will be set with a default value.
 When the default value is not defined in the list, you can assume than they are empty.

 **DEBUG**
-    When actived (``True``) Optimus will not try to compress asset bundles.
-It is useful to avoid to re-compress them after any changes, this is the preferred method when developping your templates and CSS, this is why it is the default behavior in the default settings file.
-Disable it for production settings (this is already done in the production settings file provided in project templates.
-You can also access this variable from your templates if needed.
+    When setted to ``True``, webassets won't try to pack and compress any bundles.
+This is the preferred method when developping your templates and CSS and this is why it is the default behavior in the default settings file.
+You should set it to ``False`` for production settings.
+This variable is available in templates context.
 **PROJECT_DIR**
     Absolute path to the project directory.
 The settings files provided in project templates already fills them automatically, you should not need to edit it.
 **SITE_NAME**